307 Hayes Street

 Kuay Tiew Tom Yum Moo ($8.25) Tom Yum soup with pork and rice noodle provided us with a respite from all the intense flavors.

-Kang Karee ($10.95) Chicken yellow curry with potatoes, yellow onion, carrot, and sliced meat was their least spicy curry.
+Kang Karee ($13.95) Chicken yellow curry with potatoes, yellow onion, carrot, and sliced meat was their least spicy curry.
 Wow!
 This dish was pretty spicy but full of rich curry flavors.
+In 2017, they had toned down the heat.

 Pad Broccoli ($9.95) Stir fried broccoli in bean sauce was pretty pristine, and fresh.

-Sweet sticky Rice with Mango ($5.50) was a very nicely done dessert.
+Sweet sticky Rice with Mango ($6.50) was a very nicely done dessert.
 Fresh mango along with some fairly sweet rice.
+Beware: They do not have this year round.

 Fried banana with Ice Cream ($5.50) features a huge scoop of Mitchel’s Ice Cream along with three large freshly fried plantains.
 We ordered this because we saw many other tables enjoying this treat.